chris7lynch/interview/README.md

    - Behavioral tests should test the logic according to the feature gherkin
    - Ensure the tests are organized into logical groups based on the type of test and when you would run them.  e.g. Unit Tests vs Integration Tests

-2. **Tools and Technologies**: You are free to use Java, C#, JavaScript, or Python, or any Generative AI tooling to accomplish this task.
+2. **Tools and Technologies**: You are free to use the language of your choice from Java, C#, JavaScript, or Python, as well as any Generative AI tooling to accomplish this task.
    - Ensure the testing tools you use are free and open source.
    - Provide documentation on how to run your test suite against your application.
    - *Bonus* provide a working pipeline to execute your automated tests agianst the code using GitHub Actions.